By Matt Neatock

 Greens supplements often have a bitter taste, so many brands opt to use sweeteners.
 These are completely fine, as they are usually natural and low in calories.

-Be sure to check the ingredient label, though, and make sure sugar isn't a main component (not among the first few ingredients listed), especially added sugar (LADDER Superfood Greens contains none).
+Be sure to check the ingredient label, though, and make sure sugar isn't a main component (not among the first few ingredients listed), especially added sugar.
 Watch out for artificial sweeteners and artificial flavors.

 Short answer — no. Whole vegetables contain a lot of water and fiber, plus they are a perfect vehicle for delivering essential minerals and vitamins because they contain other substances that aid the absorption process.